Gingerbread Latte Recipe

 • Adjust the amount of gingerbread syrup to suit your preferences.

-• Note: nutritional information is approximate and does not include the optional garnishes.
+• Note: nutritional information is approximate and does not include the garnishes.

 Nutrition